nick990/scrimba-react-course/chef-claude/README.md

 While you're considering how to structure things, consider where state is, think about if it makes sense or not to move it somewhere else, how you'll communicate between the parent/child components, etc.

 The app should function as it currently does when you're done, so there will likely be some extra work to be done beyond what I've listed above.

+## Challenge 11

+Add a new effect that calls `recipeSection.current.scrollIntoView()` only if recipe is not an empty string and recipeSection.current is not null.\
+Think carefully about what value(s) you would want to include in the dependencies array.